4 Scams to Watch Out for This Black Friday

 Here are four scams to watch out for on Black Friday and throughout the holiday shopping season:

-1. The Amazon Prime service fraud scam
+1. The Amazon Prime Service Fraud Scam

 In this ruse, a scammer posing as an Amazon representative, will call to notify a target about an alleged problem with their Prime account.
 The victim is prompted to download a tool onto their computer or mobile device so the caller can gain remote access for “helping them resolve the problem” at hand.
 They’ll then be instructed to log onto their banking account so the caller can be compensated for their time.
 Unfortunately, this will give the scammer free reign over the victim’s accounts.

-2. Phishing emails
+2. Phishing Emails and Text

-In these scams, the victim receives an email allegedly sent by Amazon or another large retailer, asking them to verify or update their account.
+In these scams, the victim receives an email or text allegedly sent by Amazon or another large retailer, asking them to verify or update their account.
 Or, it might be to supposedly confirm an order.
-By using the link dropped into the email, the user will give their personal information directly to the scammer.
+By using the link provided, the user gives their personal information directly to the scammer.

 3. Delivery issues